Sep 19, 2020 Join our Private facebook Group!

 My final thoughts for today’s post is please just be polite when shopping with coupons.
 If a cashier questions a coupon you are trying to use, it is usually because they don’t truly understand it.

 Sometimes just pointing out the fine print or specifications laid out on the coupon will clear things up.

-I think when they see anything a little different they are instructed to question it in more detail.
+I think when they see anything a little different, they are instructed to question it in more detail.
 If there is anyone out there that works in a grocery/department store, maybe they can shed some more light on this subject by leaving a comment.

-In general, if you look like you know what you are doing then the whole process goes a lot smoother.
+In general, if you look like you know what you are doing, then the whole process goes a lot smoother.
 Remember, if you have a mitt full of coupons to cash in, you might not want to pick the busiest day and time of the week to shop.
 No one likes to be caught behind the crazy coupon lady when they are in a hurry.
-(Self-checkout is where I like to go).
+(Self-checkout is where I want to go).

 Well, that is all for today’s Canadian Coupon post.

-Thanks for reading and please feel free to leave your comments below.
+Thanks for reading, and please feel free to leave your comments below.